Updated: Jan 12

-The school year is quickly coming to a close and most kids are looking forward to the break from academics and early morning wake-ups.
-Kids do need time to decompress and just be kids, but 2-3 months with no opportunities to learn can be detrimental to a child's academic success.
+As the school year comes to close, most kids look forward to the break from academics and early morning wakeups.
+Kids do need time to decompress and to just be kids, but 2-3 months with limited opportunities to learn can sometimes affect academic success.

 Did you know:

 Most students lose about two months of grade level equivalency in mathematical computation skills over the summer months.
 Low-income students also lose more than two months in reading achievement, despite the fact that their middle-class peers make slight gains